Koenkk/zigbee2mqtt.io/docs/devices/SIRZB-110.md

 ---
-title: "Develco Products A/S SIRZB-110 control via MQTT"
+title: "Develco SIRZB-110 control via MQTT"
-description: "Integrate your Develco Products A/S SIRZB-110 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Develco SIRZB-110 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-08-22T21:01:09Z
 pageClass: device-page
 ---